This yellow squash low carb quesadilla makes an easy lunch or appetizer for dinner. It can be served with sour cream, salsa, or enjoyed plain.

 Get Recipes Delivered Weekly

 Join the Low Carb Yum email list and you’ll receive a free meal plan with 20 keto recipes.
 Plus, you can opt-in for special offers only for subscribers!

 Here’s an easy way to use up some summer squash if you are getting a bumper crop int the garden this year.
 After picking, I usually cut up the squash, slice it then steam it and keep it in the refrigerator for a quick snack or side dish.

-I have tried freezing squash for later, but I don’t think it tastes as good as it does when it is fresh.
-These low carb quesadillas make an easy lunch or appetizer for dinner.
+I’ve tried freezing squash for later, but I don’t think it tastes as good as it does when it is fresh.
+That’s why I was looking for other ways to enjoy this summer squash.

 Do you make your own low carb tortillas?
 If so, what’s the recipe you use?